loco/wp-loco/readme.txt

 == Installation ==

 1. Unzip all files to the `/wp-content/plugins/loco-translate` directory
-2. Log into Wordpress admin and activate the 'Loco Translate' plugin through the 'Plugins' menu
+2. Log into WordPress admin and activate the 'Loco Translate' plugin through the 'Plugins' menu
 3. Go to *Loco Translate > Manage Translations* in the left-hand menu to start translating